Corporations, events face boycott threats over U.S. abortion laws

 None of the companies named in this story immediately replied to requests for comment.

-Alabama Secretary of Commerce Greg Cranfield was unavailable for comment and Lee Thomas, deputy commissioner of Georgia’s film office, did not immediately respond to requests.
+Alabama Secretary of Commerce Greg Cranfield was unavailable for comment.
+A spokeswoman for the Georgia Department of Economic Development declined to comment.

 To date, only a few small film production companies have pulled out of Georgia, known as the “Hollywood of the South” for its $9.5 billion media production industry.